 Login to the Parent's Area, select your settings and uncheck the report or newsletter box.

-Send an email to email@example.com, stating your login, password and PayPal email address and we will stop further payments.
-Your payments will cease immediately and your membership will expire at the conclusion of the last paid period.
+Send an email to firstname.lastname@example.org, stating your PayPal email address and we will stop further payments.
+Your payments will cease immediately and your membership will expire after the last paid period.
 There are no cancellation fees.

 For most worksheets the answers are in multiple-choice format.
 Multiple-choice worksheets have a set of questions and possible answers.
 The answers are jumbled and there are extra, incorrect answers to avoid guessing.